Understanding Deterministic Random Bit Generator (DRBG)

 Common Pitfalls

-- Predictable Seeds: Avoid using low-entropy inputs (e.g., system time) without additional mixing.
+- Predictable Seeds: Avoid low-entropy inputs (e.g., system time) without additional mixing.

 - State Compromise: If the DRBG state is leaked, past outputs may become predictable.